Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup on different sportsbooks.
+Take a look at the odds, spread and over/under for this matchup on individual sportsbooks.

 |Favorite